Image 1 of 5

 TRANSISTOR OPTIONS

 All transistor options are new old stock germanium transistors dating from the early 1960’s to the late 70’s.
+Hybrid options are chosen so each transistor / model is placed where it performs best in the circuit.

-New old stock germanium transistors (options below)
+New old stock germanium transistors

 Pre-drilled / powder coated enclosure

-Polyester film capacitors and carbon resistors
+Vintage film capacitors and carbon resistors

 Alpha potentiometers